Everything you ever needed to know about SIM cards

 What is stored on a SIM card?

-SIM cards don’t have a lot of memory on them, but they store all the relevant information required to connect securely to a mobile phone network.
+SIM cards don’t have a lot of memory on them, but they store all the relevant information required to connect securely to a mobile network operator.
 One such piece of information is the IMSI (International Mobile Subscriber Identity) number.
 This is used to direct someone calling your number to your unique device.

 Your SIM also contains your MSISDN (Mobile Subscriber Integrated Services Digital Network Number), which is essentially just your phone number.